tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone1/UserStory1.md

 # User story 1
 ## Author(s)
-Add author(s) here
+Gustavo Chevrand
+Lucas Tobias
+Nicolas Nascimento
+Pedro Amorim
+Rildo Franco
+Rodrigo Castro
 ## Reviewer(s)
 Add reviewer(s) here
 # User story
-As a ...
-I want to ... so that ...
+As a WorldEdit user, I want to use the available commands through a graphical interface instead of the command bar, so that the tool becomes more user-friendly and easier to manipulate.